-The market today is flooded with all kinds of leaf blowers, but there is nothing so handy as a cordless model.
+The market today is flooded with all kinds of leaf blowers, but there is nothing so handy as a battery powered cordless leaf blower.
 It’s perfect for gardeners, professional landscapers, and anyone who doesn’t want to be dealing with a tangled cord while they get the leaves cleaned dup.
 You can easily move across your entire property, no matter how far from the house you get.
 And you’d be surprised at how quiet, light, and easy to use a cordless leaf blower can be!

 Table of Contents

-- 0.2 In-Depth Review of the Best Cordless Leaf Blowers
+- 2 In-Depth Reviews of the Best Battery Powered Cordless Leaf Blowers

 Quick Comparison of the Best Cordless Leaf Blowers